Grey Box Recycling Collection

 Learn more about proper sorting and preparation for select materials known to cause problems at the Region's recycling centre because sorting your recycling matters.

-Restrictions for Grey Box Substitute Containers
+Restrictions for substitute Grey Box containers

 Residents may also use any other rigid, reusable container for curbside collection as long as it meets these size and weight restrictions and contents are clearly identifiable as acceptable materials.